About

 Natalie Carnes is a constructive theologian invested in questions that cross the fields of aesthetics, feminism, and systematics.
 She finds her systematic questions are at the same time aesthetic ones, like: How does God come to us in our material existence?
 Or: How do we in our material lives honor or betray divine life?
 Similarly, her feminist concerns about idolatry, authority, and hermeneutics are preoccupations of systematic theology, even as these concerns are also explored and expressed in the aesthetic investments of feminist theology.

 Among Professor Carnes’s scholarship are four books, including Beauty: A Theological Engagement with Gregory of Nyssa, Image and Presence: A Christological Reflection on Iconoclasm and Iconophilia, and Motherhood: A Confession.
 Her fourth and most recent book, Attunement: The Art and Politics of Feminist Theology reflects on the entanglement of aesthetics, politics, and theology to suggest a path forward by which feminist theology might transform Christian theological discourse.
-It came out in June 2024.
+She also recently edited a special edition of Modern Theology on divine action and the transcendence of God.
+Her recent more popular pieces include an essay on beauty for Mockingbird and one on iconoclasm for Plough.